HazemAboud/Smartmail-Github/README.md

 # SmartMail

-SmartMail is an intelligent email management platform that connects to your Gmail account and uses local Natural Language Processing (NLP) to automatically categorize your emails besed on custom defined categories.
+SmartMail is an intelligent email aggregation app that connects to your Gmail account and uses Natural Language Processing (NLP) to automatically categorize your emails besed on custom defined categories.

 ## 🚀 Features

 - **Secure Authentication**: User registration and login system with password hashing
 - **Gmail Integration**: Secure OAuth2 connection to the Gmail API using Authlib.
 - **Custom Categories**: Users can define their own email categories and manage them through the dashboard.
-- **AI Classification**: Local email categorization using the `sentence-transformers` library.
+- **AI Classification**: Email categorization using the `sentence-transformers` library.
 It uses the `all-MiniLM-L6-v2` model to perform semantic similarity analysis between email content and categories.

 ## 🛠️ Tech Stack